virajmuthye/Tutorials/UNIX_Basic_Commands.md

 	3. To copy all files with the extension *.txt to folder /bin/lavrov/	: cp *.txt /bin/lavrov/.

+## Now, how would you know what all is there in this folder?
 ## 3. ls
 ### The ls command lists directory contents.